edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Status
 ------
-Edinburgh and most of Scotland has moved to Tier 4 from Midnight on Christmas Day and the Hacklab is fully closed until further notice.
-Some exceptions apply with approval from the Directors.
+Edinburgh and most of Scotland moves to Tier 3 from 26th April and will likely move to Tier 2 from the 17th May.
+There is no longer a country-wide travel restriction within Scotland although local restrictions may be brought in for cluster management.
+The lab reopens on a booking only basis from the 26th April.
+There is no restriction on the type of activity although where work can be carried out at home, it still should be.

 Scope
 -----